LasithaAmarasinghe/Movie-Recommender-System/README.md

 ## Overview

 - When a user enters a movie title into the input box, this recommendation system swiftly generates suggestions for other movies that may align with the user's preferences.
-- This repository contains the code and resources necessary to build and utilize the recommendation system.
+- This repository contains all the codes and resources used to build and utilize the recommendation system.

 ## Key Features